Antenatal & Postnatal Psychology Network

 Current Practice

-In Emily’s private practice in Ivanhoe, she provides tailored and individualised therapy to adults and their families.
+In Emily’s private practice in Yarrambat, she provides tailored and individualised therapy to adults and their families.
 She has particular clinical expertise in treating clients in pregnancy and the postnatal period for depression and anxiety (with a special interest in obsessive-compulsive disorder and perfectionism), eating disorders and body image concerns.
 Emily provides therapy to address the experience of both past and birth-related trauma.
 Emily also supports women and couples through their conception journeys, through fertility difficulties, IVF, and perinatal loss.

 Emily supports her clients to adjust to their new roles as parents, and to connect, attune and understand the inner worlds of their babies, toddlers and young children.